slerman12/Help-me/7-Ongoing.md

 "Because under this much ambiguous cause, and since the evidence doesn't support your allegations, any decision is by you and you alone.
 Meanwhile, you're breaking policy even as the gavel weighs in your hand.”

-“The policy you refer to is minute and doesn't matter.
-You are the one on trial here, not me,” states the Alderman.
+“You are on trial here, not me, and the policy you refer to is minute and doesn't matter,” states the Alderman.

 “You fell back on policy in your decision to terminate me.”